Does he want a serious relationship? Should you wait or move on?

 He’d waste not just your time, but everybody else’s.
 Many parents will even view this as disrespectful since they don’t want to deal with a revolving door of girlfriends.
 In this case, they’ll either ask him to settle down, or only introduce a girl if he’s 100% sure she’s there to stay.

-He does small redecorations around his house for you
+5. He redecorates his home for you

 We’re not talking anything major here, but small things that make your stays over at his place more comfortable.